AkumaNZ/ChessBotPy/README.md

 Make sure to get a version that works with your machine.
 You can also use other UCI based engines.

-Next you need to set the correct engine_path in the settings.ini file.
+Next you need to set the correct engine_path, either in the settings.ini file or you can launch the program and change it in the GUI after starting a game.

 Edit the settings.ini and set the engine_path to `./engine/stockfish`

-Later the engine path can also be set in the web client GUI, once you can get the program running.

 ### **Opening books**